Table of Contents[Hide][Show]

 - Find a Natural Holistic Dentist Near You

 Choosing the right natural dentist for yourself and your family is no less important than choosing the right doctor.
-In fact, it might actually be more important from a prevention standpoint because what is happening with and to a person’s teeth and gums is a harbinger for the health of the rest of the body down the road.
+In fact, it might actually be more important from a prevention standpoint.
+This is because what is happening with and to a person’s teeth and gums is a harbinger for the health of the rest of the body down the road.

-Dr. Weston A. Price discovered this during his travels to 14 isolated Traditional Societies in the early part of the last century which he wrote about in the book Nutrition and Physical Degeneration.
-Invariably, those cultures with the best dental health enjoyed the best overall health as well.
+Dr. Weston A. Price discovered this during his travels to 14 isolated Traditional Societies in the early part of the last century.
+He wrote about his findings in the book Nutrition and Physical Degeneration.
+Invariably, those cultures with the best dental health enjoyed the best overall health too.

-They may define themselves as a natural dentist on their website and in their marketing materials, but in fact they might just sell supplements in their office with every single dental practice by the book conventional.
+They may define themselves as natural dentists on their website and in their marketing materials, but in fact, they might just sell supplements in their office with every single dental practice by the book conventional.

 That was it!

 Everything else was completely conventional.
 Such a disappointment and a waste of time on my end.
 But, I am glad that I carefully asked questions during the consultation before putting my child in his care.
 Another dentist heavily marketing himself as natural in my area (and fooling a lot of people) requires x-rays for children on a very frequent basis.